IceHe/lib/mac/initialize.md

 Notice :

-- If you use your own private devices & Maven configuration files exists, please merge content of configurations carefully.
+- If use your own private devices & Maven configuration files exists, please merge the content of configurations carefully.

 <!--